PT PMA vs. No PT PMA: Which is the Best Path for Foreign Property Investment in Bali?

 Foreign property investment in Indonesia, also known as Penanaman Modal Asing (PMA), refers to the business activities conducted by foreign investors within the Republic of Indonesia.
 This can be either through wholly foreign-owned ventures or joint ventures with domestic investors.
 A foreign investor may be an individual, a corporation, or a government entity looking to invest within Indonesia’s borders.

-Before investing in Indonesia, here are the several things that foreigners must know:
+Before investing in Indonesia, here are several things that foreigners must know:

 • Legal Entity: A Foreign Investment Company (PMA) must be established as a Limited Liability Company (LLC) or Perseroan Terbatas (PT) according to Indonesian law and must be domiciled within Indonesia.